cloudmesh/classes/docs/source/i524/technologies.rst

   may have additional refernces than the Web page.
 Please add the most important once while limiting it to three if you can.
 Avoid plagearism and use proper quotations or better rewrite the text.
-  Do also Techlist.1.b,b,c,d.
+  If assigned to Techlist.1.b,b,c,d.

   You must look at :ref:`techlist-tips` to sucessfully complete the homework

+  A video about this hoemwork is posted at https://www.youtube.com/watch?v=dGaXfZ-oa00 (this is a draft and not yet released, but shows what needs to be done. it shows you how to do references in emacs and jabref, it shows you how to configure git, it shows you how to do the forkrequest while asking you to add "new:usr ...." to the commit messages)

+  ..note::  this homework can be done in steps.
+First you can collect all
+               the content in an editor.
+Second you can create a fork.
+Third you can add the new content to the fork.
+Fourth you can commit.
+Fitsh you can push.
+SIx if the TAs have commend improve.

 TechList.1.a:
   Learn about Plagearism and how to avoid it.

-TechList.1.b:
-  Identify how
-  to cite.
+TechList.1.b: Identify how to cite.
 We are using "scientific" citation formats such as IEEEtran, and ACM.
 We are **not** using citation formats such as Chicago, MLA, or ALP.
 The later are all for non scientific publications and thus of no use to us.
 Also when writing about a technology do not use the names of the person, simply say something like.
-In [1] the definition of a turing machine is given as follows ..., and do not use elaborate sentences such as: In his groundbraking work conducted in England, Allan Turing, introduced the turing machine in the years 1936-37 [2].
+In [1] the definition of a turing machine is given as follows, ...  and do not use elaborate sentences such as: In his groundbraking work conducted in England, Allan Turing, introduced the turing machine in the years 1936-37 [2].
 Its definition is base on ...
 The difference is clear, while the first focusses on results